Ring formation from black hole superradiance through repeated particle production on bound orbits: Resonant Particle production from superradiant clouds

-For a fixed amplitude $\Phi_{0\star}$, the range of wavenumbers $k$ that are significantly amplified can be estimated from the stability analysis of the Mathieu equation.
-In the regime of interest where the pump field is strong ($\lambda\Phi_{0\star}/\mu_{\phi}^2\gg 1$), the condition for significant amplification is:
+For a fixed amplitude $\Phi_{0\star}$, the range of wave numbers $k$ that are significantly amplified can be estimated from the stability analysis of the Mathieu equation.
+In the regime of interest where the pump field is strong ($\lambda\Phi_{0\star}/\mu_{\phi}^2\gg 1$), the condition for significant amplification is